Large Language Models for Power System Security: A Novel Multi-Modal Approach for Anomaly Detection in Energy Management Systems: Attack Vectors and Experimental Validation

 This following ``Response'' box demonstrates the results of Scenario \#2D based on the FDI attack.
 It is noteworthy to mention that the SE results are based on the normal condition, applying a change of ``Closed'' to ``Opened'' in the generated data in the Excel file.
-For this scenario, a visualized response is requested from the GenAI tool in addition to the general response to better clarify the in-depth analysis. \begin{responsebox} \textbf{\underline {Scenario \#2D (GenAI-based AD)}} \textbf{Most Critical Finding:} Row 6 in the Excel file Violates Fundamental Physics.
-The EXACT false data locations are: \textbf{CB Status Violation (Row 6)} \begin{itemize} \item Cell E6: Shows ``Opened'' \item Cells H6, I6, M6: Show $56.1$ MW, $-15.8$ Mvar, $1.68$ MW loss \end{itemize}
+For this scenario, a visualized response is requested from the GenAI tool in addition to the general response to better clarify the in-depth analysis. \begin{responsebox}